 After students pass the comprehensive examinations, they will complete a prospectus for the dissertation project.
 The dissertation should be completed using one of two formats: (a) traditional dissertation proposal; or (b) two or three original and distinct empirical articles.
 For the traditional dissertation option, the prospectus should include a pertinent review of the literature, statement of the problem, the purpose of the proposed study, description of the research design and methods, and discussion of the specific means by which the data will be analyzed (i.e., an introduction and literature review, method, and plan of analysis).
-For the empirical articles option, the prospectus should include an introduction that provides the broad theoretical rational, statement of the problem and how it will be divided into 2 or 3 studies, and integration of the 2 to 3 planned studies.
+For the empirical articles option, the prospectus should include an introduction that provides the broad theoretical rationale, statement of the problem and how it will be divided into 2 or 3 studies, and integration of the 2 to 3 planned studies.
 Following the introduction, the student will provide a section for each planned study that includes an introduction/literature review, methods section, and plan of analyses.
 Subsequently, the dissertation committee will meet to evaluate, request revisions to, and approve the student's dissertation prospectus or proposal.
 In the case of the empirical articles option, it is the responsibility of the committee to ensure the two or three empirical articles are distinct (e.g., two identical studies that differ only in their dependent variable would be unlikely to be published as distinct articles).
 After the dissertation committee has approved the dissertation prospectus, the student will apply to the Graduate College for admission to candidacy.
 Appendix D provides the approval form used for the prospectus meeting.
+The student must be enrolled in a minimum of one appropriate graduate credit hour when the dissertation prospectus is approved; this includes summer.